MasteringPinia/mastering-pinia--code/src/exercises/6.8-advanced-data-fetching/instructions.md

   - Handle `error`
     - Should be updated when the mutation rejects or resolves
   - Invalidating cached queries based on the `keys` option when the mutation settles
+  - Ensure that new calls to `mutate()` take precedence over the previous ones
-  - Ensure only the latest mutation result is used
+    - The old mutation result should be ignored

 ## 💪 Extra goals